fiskaltrust/interface-doc/doc/general/cash-register-integration/receipt-sequences.md

 ![multi-purpose-voucher](images/multi-purpose-voucher.png)

 In this example, we are using the payitem option for managing the multi-purpose voucher transactions.
-A negative amount of ftPayItemCase `0x444500000000000D` gets converted to a multi-purpose voucher purchase. ftPayItemCaseData is being used to add the additional information of the use of the "NFC-bracelet NR.
+A negative amount of 'ftPayItemCase' `0x444500000000000D` gets converted to a multi-purpose voucher purchase. 'ftPayItemCaseData' is being used to add the additional information of the use of the "NFC-bracelet NR.
 321".
 In this case, the bracelet can be used as identifier across multiple involved POS systems.

 After charging the bracelet, the customer redeems the voucher in several cases.
-A positive amount of ftPayItemCase `0x444500000000000D` gets converted to a multi-purpose voucher redemption.
+A positive amount of 'ftPayItemCase' `0x444500000000000D` gets converted to a multi-purpose voucher redemption.
 The negative amount of payment indicates the credit available after the redemption.

 In the last business action, the customer wants to have his credit payed out.
-The positive amount of  ftPayItemCase `0x444500000000000D` is set to the actual credit value so that the payment amount is zero.
+The positive amount of 'ftPayItemCase' `0x444500000000000D` is set to the actual credit value so that the payment amount is zero.

 #### Code examples

-[Issuing](https://middleware-samples.docs.fiskaltrust.cloud/#db4f12c1-458e-4e23-903c-11366f90a1db) and [redeeming](https://middleware-samples.docs.fiskaltrust.cloud/#a3fdd7ee-ae43-424e-b3ee-d6d0a236bb72) multi-purpose voucher using pay-items
+- [Issuing](https://middleware-samples.docs.fiskaltrust.cloud/#db4f12c1-458e-4e23-903c-11366f90a1db) and [redeeming](https://middleware-samples.docs.fiskaltrust.cloud/#a3fdd7ee-ae43-424e-b3ee-d6d0a236bb72) multi-purpose voucher using pay-items

-[Issuing](https://middleware-samples.docs.fiskaltrust.cloud/#ef0d52d6-ac2f-4c75-b16c-d4d1380e3257) and [redeeming](https://middleware-samples.docs.fiskaltrust.cloud/#93929db4-1ba4-4634-92e4-a6f79cd3c5d9) multi-purpose voucher using charge- and pay-items
+- [Issuing](https://middleware-samples.docs.fiskaltrust.cloud/#ef0d52d6-ac2f-4c75-b16c-d4d1380e3257) and [redeeming](https://middleware-samples.docs.fiskaltrust.cloud/#93929db4-1ba4-4634-92e4-a6f79cd3c5d9) multi-purpose voucher using charge- and pay-items